-• Closing off areas used by a sick person and not using these areas until after cleaning and disinfection has occurred.
+Closing off areas used by a sick person and not using these areas until after cleaning and disinfection has occurred.

 - Opening outside doors and windows to increase air circulation in the area. - Waiting at least 24 hours before cleaning and disinfection.
-If waiting 24 hours is not feasible, wait as long as possible. - Clean and disinfect all areas used by the person suspected or confirmed to have COVID-19, such as offices, classrooms, bathrooms, lockers, and common areas. - Once the area has been appropriately cleaned and disinfected it can be reopened for use. - Individuals without close or proximate contact with the person suspected or confirmed to have COVID-19 can return to the area and resume school activities immediately after cleaning and disinfection. - If more than seven days have passed since the person who is suspected or confirmed to have the communicable disease visited or used the facility, additional cleaning or disinfection is not necessary, but routine cleaning and disinfection should continue.
+If waiting 24 hours is not feasible, wait as long as possible. - Clean and disinfect all areas used by the person suspected or confirmed to have COVID-19, such as offices, classrooms, bathrooms, lockers, and common areas. - Once the area has been appropriately cleaned and disinfected it can be reopened for use. - Individuals without close or proximate contact with the person suspected or confirmed to have COVID-19 can return to the area and resume school activities immediately after cleaning and disinfection. - Refer to DOH's Interim Guidance for Public and Private Employees Returning to Work Following COVID-19 Infection or Exposure → for information on "close and proximate" contacts. - If more than seven days have passed since the person who is suspected or confirmed to have the communicable disease visited or used the facility, additional cleaning or disinfection is not necessary, but routine cleaning and disinfection should continue.